Creating First Line and Hanging Indents

 To do so, click in the paragraph you want to format or select multiple paragraphs, and then drag the First Line Indent marker left or right to the desired location.

 You can press Ctrl+T to create a hanging indent that aligns body text with the first tab marker.
-(By default, tabs are set every 0.5 inch.)
+(By default, tabs are set every 0.5 inches).

 You can press Ctrl+Shift+T to “unhang” an indent, regardless of how the hanging indent was created.

 Press Ctrl+Shift+M to decrease a paragraph's indent by one tab stop.
-By default, tab stops are set every 0.5 inch.
+By default, tab stops are set every 0.5 inches.

 Press Ctrl+M to increase a paragraph's indent by one tab stop.
-By default, tab stops are set every 0.5 inch.
+By default, tab stops are set every 0.5 inches.

 You can instantly add a full line space before a paragraph by selecting the paragraph(s) you want to format and pressing Ctrl+0 (zero).
 If you select multiple paragraphs, pressing Ctrl+0 adds a blank line space before each paragraph in the selection.